gasb150/private-events/README.md

 git clone https://github.com/gasb150/private-events
 ```

-4. Install gems: Enter to the folder of the project in your local machine and After that write in the terminal:
+4. Install gems: Enter to the folder of the project in your local machine and write in the terminal:

 ```bash
 bundle install